benmccormick/benmccormick.github.io/pages/posts/new-look.md

 ### More Resources

 - If you're interested in [Gatsby](https://github.com/gatsbyjs/gatsby) this post on [Practical Gatsby.js](https://blog.scottnonnenberg.com/practical-gatsby-js/) by Scott Nonnenberg is excellent.
 Its not a how-to, but more of a series of examples of how he deviated from the base Gatsby blog (and why).
 I found it really helpful when brainstorming ideas for this site.

-### Subscribe

-Thanks for taking the time to read this post!
-I'm going to be ramping up posts again this winter, so if you have enjoyed my posts, please consider subscribing by using the [feed](http://benmccormick.org/rss/), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out my [post on choosing which component styles to use in React](http://benmccormick.org/2016/05/02/digging-into-react-choosing-component-styles/).